brehen/kluften.dev-v2/static/blog-posts/nebula_chapter1.md

 ## Closing words

-Now you might be wondering "We've gone through 2 blog posts and haven't seen anything actually related to WebAssembly, what gives??", and don't worry, we'll get to that in the next chapter!
+Now you might be wondering: "Wait.
+What happened with steps 2 through 6?
+Neko ain't getting no treats with this rudimentary Hello World web server??
+What gives??".

+Great question!
+We'll explore that further in the next chapter!

 See you in [Building Nebula - Chapter 2](/blog/nebula_chapter2)